The start of this article is here.

 Licensing, Not Ownership

-Now consider the licensing element.
+Consider the licensing element in section 204.
 There is no restriction for US manufacture on the owner of the subject invention (or on patent rights to the invention).
 Section 204 does not require the owner of a subject invention to manufacture in the US any subject invention for its own use or to sell (using a patent to ensure exclusivity).
 Only the march-in provisions in Bayh-Dole (35 USC 203) might require an owner of a subject invention to grant licenses if the owner is not using or otherwise making available the benefits of the subject invention–and march-in has never been used in the history of Bayh-Dole.